marcopiraccini/sd-swim/README.md

 # Command Line

-From command line, specify the port (-p), if verbose (-v), e.g.:
+It's possible to launch SWIM from command line, specifying the port (-p), if verbose (-v), e.g.:
 ```
 node index -p 10000
 ```
-If it's not the first node, we have to specify the host:port list to be joined:
+If it's not the first node, we have to specify the `host:port` list to be joined:
 ```
 node index -p 10000 127.0.0.1:12340 127.0.0.1:12341
 ```